-High inflation, natural disasters, acts of terrorism, including cyber attacks, an escalation of hostilities or other international or domestic occurrences and other factors could have a negative impact on the economy of the Mid-Atlantic regions in which we operate.
+High inflation, natural disasters, acts of terrorism, including cyber attacks, an escalation of hostilities or other international or domestic occurrences, including the current wars in Ukraine and Israel, as well as other factors could have a negative impact on the economy of the Mid-Atlantic regions in which we operate.
 An additional economic downturn in our markets would likely contribute to the deterioration of the quality of our loan portfolio by impacting the ability of our customers to repay loans, the value of the collateral securing loans and may reduce the level of deposits in our bank and the stability of our deposit funding sources.
 An additional economic downturn could also have a significant impact on the demand for our products and services.
 The cumulative effect of these matters on our results of operations and financial condition could be adverse and material.